souluran/datalearn101/DE-101/Module2/README.md

 - When you apply control element on the report level then it will be duplicated on each pages.
 No simple way to control dashboard from one page.
 - Working with the map element you cannot do more contrast color of the highlighted sections on the map because your geographical labels will disappear.

-My example of dashboard designed in Googel Looker.
+My example of dashboard designed in Googel Looker using [dashboard_query](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/dashboard_query.sql).

 <img src="https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/image/looker/looker-dashboard.PNG" width=80% height=80%>